-- Receive and utilize constructive criticism to make improvements. - Recognize strengths and build upon them. - Identify weaknesses and set learning goals. - Explore scientific literature concerning patient management questions. - Define the concepts of "best practice" and "evidence-based medicine." - Utilize technology and medical informatics in day-to-day patient care. - Review current literature to gain insight into practices using quality improvement through review of cases at M&M conferences. - Apply clinical data to trauma team patient care. - Recognize the principles of biostatistics, study design, and epidemiology. - Complete weekly reading assignments related to Basic Science. - Analyze practice-based improvement activities using a systematic methodology. - Obtains and uses information about their population of patients and the larger population from which patients are drawn. - Facilitates the learning of medical students. - Exhibit and recognize the importance of lifelong learning in surgical practice.
+- Receive and utilize constructive criticism to make improvements. - Recognize strengths and build upon them. - Identify weaknesses and set learning goals. - Explore scientific literature concerning patient management questions. - Define the concepts of "best practice" and "evidence-based medicine." - Utilize technology and medical informatics in day-to-day patient care. - Review current literature to gain insight into practices using quality improvement through review of cases at M&M conferences. - Recognize the principles of biostatistics, study design, and epidemiology. - Complete weekly reading assignments related to resident education. - Analyze practice-based improvement activities using a systematic methodology. - Obtains and uses information about their population of patients and the larger population from which patients are drawn. - Facilitates the learning of medical students. - Exhibit and recognize the importance of lifelong learning in surgical practice.